freemarker/freemarker-tutorials/01-hello-world/README.md

 }
 ```
 This tells the server that when a user navigates to http://localhost:8080/hello-world/ that it should use `loadExample` to resolve the view.

 If we changed `@RequestMapping("/")` to `@RequestMapping("/xyz/")`, then `loadExample` would get called when the user navigated to http://localhost:8080/hello-world/xyz/.

 - - -
 ```java
 model.addAttribute("pageTitle", "Example Freemarker Page");
 ```
-This adds the variable `pageTitle` to the model which gets sent to the view.
-This can now be used by the FreeMarker template and we can output the value by writing `${pageTitle}` in hello-world.ftl
+This adds the attribute `pageTitle` to the model which then gets sent to the view.
+This can now be used by our FreeMarker template (hello-world.ftl) and we can output the value by writing `${pageTitle}` in hello-world.ftl

 - - -
 ```java
 return "hello-world";
 ```
 This tells the view resolver what file to look for based on our FreeMarker configuration settings.
-If we changed this to say `return "foo-bar";` then the resolver would look for `/WEB-INF/ftl/private/foo-bar.ftl`.
+If we changed this to say `return "foo-bar";` then the resolver would look for `/WEB-INF/ftl/views/foo-bar.ftl`.

+The view resolver knows to look in `/WEB-INF/ftl/views/` because we specified `resolver.setPrefix("/views/");` in our view resolver and `configuration.setServletContextForTemplateLoading(applicationContext.getServletContext(), "/WEB-INF/ftl/");` in our `FreeMarkerConfigurer` in [WebMvcConfig.java](src/main/java/FreeMarkerTutorials/config/WebMvcConfig.java).

-We don’t have to specify the file extension because we already specified `resolver.setSuffix(".ftl");` in [WebMvcConfig.java](src/main/java/FreeMarkerTutorials/config/WebMvcConfig.java).
+Note that we don’t have to specify the file extension because we already specified `resolver.setSuffix(".ftl");` in [WebMvcConfig.java](src/main/java/FreeMarkerTutorials/config/WebMvcConfig.java).

 - - -